Brihadeeshrk/eth-smart-contract/README.md

 ## node index.js

-after this, the webpage should be visible [here](http:localhost:8080)
+after this, the webpage should be visible at localhost:8080